hughgrenfell/hughgrenfell/README.md

 I decided to carry on where I left off, and signed up for a software development certificate program using Java and SQL.
 I really wanted to take my understanding of programming to the next level, including getting deeper into
 OOP.
 I have since started expanding into additional languages and some web programming and am loving it.

-These days, I work primarily with JavaScript, and React, but have been experimenting lately with NextJS, NextAuth, Prisma, and Tailwind.
+These days, I work primarily with JavaScript, and React, and have been experimenting with NextJS, NextAuth, Prisma, and Tailwind.

 My website is really a space to experiment with new tools and practice new techniques.
 It is rarely in any kind of polished shape and has been redeveloped and redeployed countless times.